jkcarney/pyre-emblem/research/algorithms.md

 ### Q-Learning

-Agents learn with greedy-Q. This means they do not consider previous actions when deciding a reward.
+Agents learn with greedy-Q. This means they do not consider previous actions when updating their table's q-values.
 This is subject to change; this approach was simply chosen for now because it is easy to implement.

 | Parameter | Description |
 | ----- | ----- |